Home » GI Bill » Tips for Using the GI Bill

 NOTE: If you use a different address than the one that services your claim, they may not receive your message.

 If you are experiencing financial hardship due to a delay in payment, contact the VA’s Education Call Center at 1-888-442-4551, between 7 a.m. – 6 p.m.
 Central Time, Monday through Friday.
-The VA will expedite any hardship request.
+If you have a hardship request, ask the VA to expedite it for you.

 General GI Bill Timelines